aler9/dctk/README.md

 Direct Connect is semi-centralized peer-to-peer system in which peers connect to servers (hubs) and exchange textual messages and files.
 Files are indexed by computing their Tiger Tree Hash (TTH), provided by users through their file list, and searchable on a hub-basis.
 There exist two variants, one based on the traditional NMDC protocol (NeoModus Direct Connect) and the other based on the newer ADC protocol (Advanced Direct Connect).

+This project is based on the [**go-dc**](https://github.com/direct-connect/go-dc) project, that provides a base layer for building DC-related software.

 ## Features

 * ADC and NMDC transparent protocol support